Bambu-Research-Group/RFID-Tag-Guide/BambuLabRfid.md

 | 0 (AA)   | 8      | string | Tray Info Index - Material Variant ID |
 | 8 (BB)   | 8      | string | Tray Info Index - Material ID         |

+The material IDs all start with the letters "GF" (so far), and the material variant IDs start with the last three letters of the material ID.
+For example, a variant ID of `A50-K0` is associated with a material ID of `GFA50`.
+We'll refer to the second part (after the hyphen) of the variant IDs as "color IDs".

 Known Material IDs:

 - GFA00: Bambu PLA Basic